 - We will issue a public notice in local newspapers for two consecutive weeks and on the Council website www.fermanaghomagh.com of: - (i) Publication of the Preferred Options Paper inviting comment within a specified consultation period; - (ii) Details of community meetings, exhibitions and drop-in information sessions during the consultation period; - (iii) Publication of the Scoping Papers for the Sustainability Appraisal and Equality Impact Assessment and invite comments.
-(The Consultation period must be a period of not less than 8 weeks or more than 12 weeks) - We will publish completed evidence papers on our website and, where necessary, provide hard copies at a specified price; - We will issue a press release highlighting the Preferred Options Paper and the public consultation.
+(The Consultation period must be a period of not less than 8 weeks or no more than 12 weeks) - We will provide a copy of the Preferred Options Paper, supporting documents and completed evidence papers at our Connect Centres in Enniskillen and Omagh and publish on our website and, where necessary, provide hard copies at a specified price; - We will issue a press release highlighting the Preferred Options Paper and the public consultation.
 This will allow residents, developers, landowners and any other person with a stake in the LDP to make representation;